YingCGooi/coin_exchange/README.md

 # Coin Exchange Web Application
 A mock digital currency exchange platform which allows users to buy and sell Bitcoin and Ethereum based on real-time price data.
 This web application is built with Sinatra Ruby framework.
-Functionalities inspired by Coinbase exchange.
+Features inspired by Coinbase exchange.

 This app is deployed in Heroku: https://coin-exchange-web-app-project.herokuapp.com/